bea-codes/bea-codes/README.md

 ### About me:
 - I'm a back-end developer based in **Recife, Brasil!**
 - Graduated in Sistemas para Internet - UNICAP, Brasil.
-- I' currently working with Node.js and micro services architecture.
+- I'm currently working with Node.js and micro services architecture.

 In my free time I am currently studying Go and learnign how to build custom ergonomic keyboards.